Skip to Content

 Installation

-Companion Hub runs as Docker containers managed by either the desktop app or the cihub CLI.
-Choose the path that fits your machine.
+Companion Hub runs as Docker containers managed by the desktop app or the bundled cihub CLI.
+Follow the path that matches your machine.

 Hardware requirements